Springer categories for regular centralizers in well-generated complex braid groups: Springer categories which are monoids

-Exceptionally in this Section, we denote by $I_c(W)$ the interval associated to $c$ in $W$ for the reflection length.
-Let $q$ be a positive integer.
-A $(1,q)$-periodic element in the dual braid monoid $M(c)$ is simply given by $\Delta^q$.
-The associated category of $(1,q)$-periodic elements is then the submonoid $M(c)^{\phi^q}$ of $M(c)$.
+We can now assume that $d$ divides $h$, and we set $q:=h/d$.
+In this case, the Springer category is the category of $(1,q)$-periodic elements of $M(c)$, that is the submonoid $M(c)^{\phi^q}$ of $M(c)$ consisting of elements which commute with $\bbf{c}^q$.
 Its set of simple elements corresponds to the set $I_c(W)^{c^q}$ of simple elements which commute with $c^q$ in $W$.
-We have by Theorem \ref{theo:groupoidtressequivgroupoiddiv} that $M(c)^{\phi^q}$ is a Garside monoid for the braid group of the centralizer $W_{c^q}:=C_W(c^q)$.
+We have by Theorem \ref{theo:groupoidtressequivgroupoiddiv} that $M(c)^{q}$ is a Garside monoid for the braid group of the centralizer $W_{c^q}:=C_W(c^q)$ (note that $c^q$ is a $\zeta_d$-regular element of $W$).
+We will show that $M(c)^{\phi^q}$ is actually isomorphic to the dual braid monoid for the group $W_{c^q}$.
+First, we show that $W_{c^q}$ is well-generated.